Fun (band): 2011–2015: Some Nights and hiatus

 On May 17, 2011, the band released "C'mon" as a joint single with Panic! at the Disco, for whom they opened on their 2011 Vices & Virtues Tour.
 On November 7, 2011, the band announced that their next album would be titled Some Nights.
 Its first single, called "We Are Young" featuring Janelle Monáe, has since been used in several other media, including television series Gossip Girl, 90210, Glee, and Chuck; commercials for Chevrolet and Apple; and in the trailer for Judd Apatow's film This Is 40.
 On December 12, 2011, the band's song "One Foot" was available for instant streaming and free download on Nylon's website.

 On February 13, 2012, the band released an album stream of Some Nights on their website along with a note from Ruess thanking fans for their ongoing support.
-Ruess states he is "over the moon about what you're about to hear and falling asleep knowing that as soon as I wake up, this will no longer be a dream."
-It was released on February 21, 2012 through Fueled by Ramen.
+It was released on February 21, 2012, through Fueled by Ramen.
 The band kicked off the start of their North American tour in support of Some Nights on February 29.

 On March 7, 2012, Fun's single "We Are Young" reached the No. 1 spot on the Billboard Hot 100 chart.
 This makes Fun the first multi-member rock band to have a No. 1 Billboard debut on the Hot 100 since Nickelback's "How You Remind Me".
 On April 11, 2012, Billboard.com announced that Fun's "We Are Young" also made Digital Sales history.
 As the song was at the No. 1 spot on the Billboard Hot 100 for a sixth consecutive week, it has become the first, and at this time only, song that has ever gained 300,000+ downloads for seven weeks straight.
-The music video for the album's third single, "Carry On", was released in October 2012 and was the third song from Some Nights to enter the Billboard Hot 100.
+The music video for the album's third single, "Carry On", was released in October 2012.
 The group performed "Some Nights" and "Carry On" on Saturday Night Live on November 3, and then performed "We Are Young" on the 2012 MTV Europe Music Awards on November 11.